MaryamMirzada/KarYab-App/README.md

 If you find KaarYab useful, consider giving this project a ⭐ on GitHub.

-Your support helps improve the platform, encourages future development, and helps create better opportunities for users.
+Your support helps improve the project and motivates future development.

 ---